University Entrance Exams

 Having a study guide is not enough for you to ace your SSAT, SAT, SAT II, or ACT.
 You have to know how to study effectively.
 One way to do that is through spaced repetition.

-Spaced repetition has been known to learning scientists for ages.
+Spaced repetition has been known for learning scientists for ages.
 In a study conducted by Gordon in 1925, college students were asked to learn an oath.
 They were divided into two.
 The first one listened to the oath six times without breaks.
 The other listened six times as well, but with a three-day break in between.

 One way to do this is to use paper flashcards.
 You may create flashcards on your own and repetitively study the information and organize/reorganize as you memorize it little by little.